jamestomasino/labs.tomasino.org/content/post/ccpa-and-don-t-sell-my-information.md

 ## Who is required to comply?

-The only organizations subject to CCPA are for-profit companies doing business in California that collect consumers' personal data and do the following:

 Only for-profit companies doing business in California or with California residents which do at least one of the following: